PolicY Quick Links

-Enclosed is a campus map and two unloading passes.
-The color of the pass and map route correspond with the color-coded move-in day signage.
+Enclosed is a campus map and two colored unloading passes.
+The color of the pass and map route correspond.
 Please use the recommended route to arrive at your assigned hall and unloading zone.
 By following this color-coded route, you will help to minimize traffic congestion.
-The unloading pass should be hung on your rearview mirror prior to your arrival on campus to assist volunteers in directing you along your color-coded route.
+The unloading pass should be hung on your rearview mirror prior to your arrival on campus to assist volunteers in directing you along your specific color-coded route.

 Starin Hall and Goodhue Hall residents will not receive unloading passes and do not follow a color coded route.

 When you arrive at your designated unloading zone, volunteers will assist you with unloading your vehicle.
 Look for them in their white or purple 'Warhawk Crew' shirts.
 The unloading pass is valid for 20 minutes, after which you will need to move your vehicle to the nearest parking lot to avoid traffic congestion and parking fees.
 The parking lots will not be monitored by parking services on move-in day; however, staff and handicap parking stalls are still reserved.

 Students should proceed to the front desk of their residence hall to begin the check-in process, while volunteers assist with unloading and the driver relocates the vehicle.
 Once you have your room key and your vehicle is in a proper parking space, you may continue moving in.

 OPENING DAY CHECK-IN STEPS